Monmouth: Sport, leisure and tourism

 Monmouth is home to Monmouth Town F.C., a football club founded around 1905.
 It plays in the Ardal League South East (third tier) at the Chippenham Sports Ground.
 The town has a leisure centre, on the site of the comprehensive school, with a 20m x 10m swimming pool.
 In 2011 the swimming pool underwent a £300,000 refurbishment.
 There is an 18-hole golf course on the edge of the town, as well as the Rolls Golf Club at The Hendre.
 There are also cricket, bowls and rugby clubs.
 Monmouth is the current training base for the Welsh Men's National Lacrosse team, which trained at Monmouth Girls School before the 2014 world championships.
 Monmouth has a rowing tradition on the River Wye, with the Monmouth Rowing Club, founded in 1928, whose boathouse also hosts the rowing clubs of Monmouth Comprehensive School and of Monmouth School for Girls, and Monmouth School for Boys Rowing club, which has its own boathouse on the opposite bank of the Wye.

 Monmouth has been established as a tourist centre for some 200 years.
 It is in close proximity to the Forest of Dean and Wye Valley.
-Tourist attractions within the town include the castle, the museum, the Nelson Garden and the Shire Hall where the Tourist Information Centre and visitor centre is located.
+Tourist attractions within the town include the castle, The Kymin, the museum, the Nelson Garden and the Shire Hall where the Tourist Information Centre and visitor centre is located.
 The area is also attractive to walkers.
 Both the Offa's Dyke Path, a long-distance footpath beginning in Chepstow and finishing in North Wales, and the Wye Valley Walk passing through the town.